 - In general it is easiest to sleep in a quiet place, with no unexpected noise

 - A cosy, warm, carefully lit bedroom is conducive to a good night's sleep

 - The bedroom is an intimate space for sleeping and sex

 Convincing a Senior Executive of a mobile phone company to give up his phone

 Here's a story about how the Director of an Irish Mobile Phone company changed his habits recently; if he can do this I'm sure we can.
-My advice to him was to begin with trying a night with the phone present but on 'silent', then an evening or so later putting it outside the bedroom door, he then choose to leave his phone downstairs and has continued to do that ever since.
-Not only is he sleeping better but in general his long term low back pain has resolved itself, it occasionally returns when triggered by stress.
-There is lots of evidence that we need to rebalance our autonomic nervous system and relax more.
+My advice to him was to begin with trying a night with the phone present but on silent, then an evening or so later putting it outside the bedroom door, he then choose to leave his phone downstairs and has continued to do that ever since.
+Not only is he sleeping better but in general his long term low back pain has resolved itself, though it occasionally returns when triggered by stress.
+There is lots of evidence that we need to re-balance our autonomic nervous system and relax more.
 This leads to better overall health as it allows the body's natural healing mechanisms to work properly.

 Sleep is an investment to enable us to live well and enjoy ourselves, it also makes us feel and look better!
 To relax we need to empower ourselves and take control of our bedroom environment.
 Actual or anticipated messages and calls can trigger a low grade stress response that may disrupt our sleep.

 So, in our Second Spring let's call time on 24/7 availability, with the exception of children and partners.
-Or maybe without exception, perhaps our children could learn't to knock on the bedroom door before bursting in?
+Or maybe without exception, perhaps our children could learn to knock on the bedroom door before bursting in?
 Speaking personally, that would be terrific!